pdkl95/chrad/README.md

-      --output-sep=CHAR    Use <CHAR> as the delimiter between places in output vales when using --output-list mode -s, --separator=CHAR     Use <CHAR> as the delimiter between places in both input and output list modes. (shothand for using both --input-separator=CHAR and --output-separator=CHAR)
+      --output-sep=CHAR    Use <CHAR> as the delimiter between places in output vales when using --output-list mode -s, --separator=CHAR     Use <CHAR> as the delimiter between places in both input and output list modes. (shorthand for using both --input-separator=CHAR and --output-separator=CHAR)

 DIGIT ALPHABET